LuciaKajanova/dspracticum25_flowers_team/README.md

 Introduction to seminar

 ### 2.week

 **Homework**
-- dataset of flowers and train convolutional neural networks (CNNs).
+- Dataset of flowers and train convolutional neural networks (CNNs).
 - FashionMNIST scripts (try to improve accuracy on the test set).

 ## License